nf-core/sarek/docs/output.md

 **Output directory: `results/variantcalling/<sample>/strelka`**

 - `<sample>.strelka.genome.vcf.gz` and `<sample>.strelka.genome.vcf.gz.tbi`
-  - genome `VCF` with Tabix index
+  - genome `VCF` with tabix index
 - `<sample>.strelka.variants.vcf.gz` and `<sample>.strelka.variants.vcf.gz.tbi`
-  - `VCF` with Tabix index with all potential variant loci across the sample.
+  - `VCF` with tabix index with all potential variant loci across the sample.
 Note this file includes non-variant loci if they have a non-trivial level of variant evidence or contain one or more alleles for which genotyping has been forced.

 For a Tumor/Normal pair:

 **Output directory: `results/variantcalling/<tumorsample_vs_normalsample>/strelka`**

 - `<tumorsample_vs_normalsample>.strelka.somatic_indels.vcf.gz` and `<tumorsample_vs_normalsample>.strelka.somatic_indels.vcf.gz.tbi`
-  - `VCF` with Tabix index with all somatic indels inferred in the tumor sample.
+  - `VCF` with tabix index with all somatic indels inferred in the tumor sample.
 - `<tumorsample_vs_normalsample>.strelka.somatic_snvs.vcf.gz` and `<tumorsample_vs_normalsample>.strelka.somatic_snvs.vcf.gz.tbi`
-  - `VCF` with Tabix index with all somatic SNVs inferred in the tumor sample.
+  - `VCF` with tabix index with all somatic SNVs inferred in the tumor sample.

 ### Structural Variants